Dan Blumberg appears in the following:

 Not so fast for the potential buyers of Brooklyn's Starrett City, federal housing officials will block their attempt to take over the nation's largest federally subsidized apartment complex.
 WNYC's Dan Blumberg has more.

-Alphonso Jackson, the Secretary of Housing and Urban Development, is not satisfied by the deal as it stands ...
+Alphonso Jackson, the Secretary of Housing and Urban Development, is not satisfied by ...

 Spitzer: Freedom Tower is Best Alternative